 This phenomenon can be explained using the actual concentration values.
 As filtrate enters the Bowman's capsule and proximal tubule of the nephron it does so at the same concentration as that of the plasma.
 This concentration is around 300 mOsm.
 Since the filtrate moves first to the descending limb, water will begin to move from the descending limb into the interstitium/blood making the filtrate in the nephron more concentrated.
 Thus, the osmolarity will begin to change from 300 to 400 to 500 etc. The maximum value it will achieve is 1200 mOsm.
 As the filtrate moves back up the ascending limb, the ions will begin to be pumped out causing the filtrate to become more dilute, moving from 1200 to 1000 to 500 mOsm etc. until it reaches a value of about 100 mOsm.
 The net result is that of the 100% of the filtrate that began in the proximal tubule, only 20% remains as it enters the distal tubule.
 In the distal tubule another ~10% is reabsorbed.
 This is possible in the distal convoluted tubule because the osmolarity of the filtrate is 100 mOsm while that of the interstitial fluid is 300 mOsm.
 This filtrate then enters the collecting duct and travels back down through the medulla.
 In conditions of hydration, the kidney medulla will maintain a hyperosmotic gradient of around 500 mOsm.
-But in conditions of dehydration, the gradient can be maintained at 1200 mOsm, the kidneys take advantage of filtered urea to help reach those high numbers.
+But in conditions of dehydration, the gradient can be maintained at 1200 mOsm, thus increasing the amount of water reabsorbed by the kidneys.
+To reach the hypertonic environment of 1200 mOsm, the kidneys take advantage of filtered urea to help reach those high numbers.
 Urea is a waste product of the breakdown of product of protein metabolism.
+Approximately 600 mOsm of the 1200 is contributed to NaCl concentrations and 600 mOsm are the result of urea.
+The gradient from NaCl has already been explained, but how urea accumulates is a bit more complex.